 Discussion:

-Some ICG members raised questions about the jurisdiction governing agreements in the IETF proposal.
+Some ICG members raised questions about the statement that the current ICANN-IETF MoU "does not specify a jurisdiction" and asked for clarification regarding the legal status of the MoU.
 The ICG decided to further articulate any questions to the operational community on the internal-cg mailing list and to discuss this topic further for the second day meeting.

 Chart of internally resolved questions regarding the protocol parameters proposal.